fcbg-platforms/nmod-wiki/doc/tms/motor-threshold.md

 ```

 Counting the number of positive MEP (ie above RMT) is extremely time consuming and requires user interaction to count and/or adjust the TMS amplitude.
-By contrast, the automatic `MTAT_fcbg_rest.m` program is fast and fully automatic.
+By contrast, the `MTAT_fcbg_rest.m` program is fast and fully automatic.
 The experimenter only needs to press the TMS pedal every 3 seconds to send the adjusted TMS pulse.

 ```{figure} ../_static/motor/Tuto_MTAT_2-980x530.png
 :align: center